ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/settings/database-settings.markdown

 1. Restart RavenDB on all nodes.
    The database settings configuration will become effective for each node that is restarted.

-2. Disable and then re-enable the database from the [Databases List View](../../../studio/database/databases-list-view) in the Studio.
+2. Disable and then re-enable the database from the [Database List View](../../../studio/database/databases-list-view) in the Studio.
    This will reload the database on all the cluster nodes immediately.

 ![Figure 4: How to Reload the Database](images/database-settings-4.png "Figure 3: How to Reload the Database")